Annual Technical Report 2005 on Patent Information Activities submitted by Canada (SCIT/ATR/PI/2005/CA)

 Mass storage media used (paper, microforms, optical storage, etc.)

 Our TechSource system includes bibliographic data (from 1920-present), text (abstract, claim and description of laid open patent documents from 1978-present) and images of patent documents (from 1920-present).
-Technology used to store our images has changed in the last year, rather than using an optical technology, we have moved all these documents on hard disk technology.
+All these documents are stored on hard disk technology.

 To help searchers, the office also maintains data on United States Patents on DVDs and Espace World (Mimosa) CDs/DVDs, and provides online access through WEST.